PreethamShastry/DataEngineering-Workshop1/README.md

 | 04:00 - 04:30 |  [`Introduction to Github`](/docs/introduction_to_git_commands.md)
 | 04:30 - 04:45 |  `Q & A`
 | 04:45 - 05:00 |  [`Wrapping Up`](/docs/workshop1_home_work.md)

+The project focuses on extracting specific information—date, title, author, and content—from the "https://blog.python.org/" website using Beautiful Soup, a  web scraping library in Python.
+The extracted data is stored in a PostgreSQL database for structured storage.
+To streamline the deployment and ensure consistency across different environments, the entire setup is containerized using Docker.
+Docker Compose is to manage multi-container Docker applications, making it easier to define and run the PostgreSQL database and the web scraping script within isolated containers.
+This approach not only simplifies the development process but also enhances scalability and maintainability, allowing for seamless updates and modifications.
+By containerizing the application, the project ensures a portable and reproducible environment, reducing the complexities associated with dependency management and environment configuration.

+steps to follow:
+1. To  build the image  "sudo docker-compose build"

+2. To run th container  "sudo docker-compose up"

+3. To login into postgres "sudo docker exec -it <container id>   psql -U postgres -d postgres"

+4. SELECT * FROM scrapped_contents

+5. To stop the container "sudo docker-compose down"